 - Autoantibody Screen which includes the following nuclear and cytoplasmic antibodies: Anti-Nuclear Antibody (ANA), Anti-Liver / Kidney Microsomal Antibody (ALKMA), Anti-Mitochondrial Antibody (AMA), Anti-Parietal Cell Antibody (APCA), and Anti-Smooth Muscle Antibody (ASMA)

 Lab Hours and Turnaround Times

-Anti-Nuclear Antibody (ANA), Double-Stranded DNA Antibody (dsDNA AB) and Extractable Nuclear Antibody (ENA) testing is performed on Tuesday and Thursday on first shift.
+Anti-Nuclear Antibody (ANA), Anti-double-Stranded DNA Antibody (dsDNA AB) and Extractable Nuclear Antibody (ENA) testing is performed on Tuesday and Thursday on first shift.
 The Autoantibody Screen (including cytoplasmic antibodies) is performed Thursday on first shift.
 For testing outside of this schedule, call the lab at 513-636-9820.
 TAT: 1-7 days

 - The only acceptable sample for this assay is serum collected in a gold top (SST) tube.